pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 ### Common Shortcut Keys On General

-Note: following commands are case-sensitive
+Note: following commands are case-sensitive.

 1. To view Keyboard Shortcuts manual